Ngufor-emmanuella/alx-airbnb-database/database-adv-script/index_performance.md

 -- Create an index on the Property table for the price column CREATE INDEX idx_property_price ON properties(price);

-####  EXPLAIN command allows you to see how the database engine plans to execute your query, including whether it will use any indexes.
+-- Measure query performance before adding indexes

-EXPLAIN SELECT * FROM bookings WHERE user_id = 1;
+-- This command allows you to see how the database engine plans to execute your query EXPLAIN SELECT * FROM bookings WHERE user_id = 1;

-####  ANALYZE command can be used to gather statistics about the distribution of data in the table, which helps the query planner make better decisions.
+-- Analyze the bookings table to gather statistics ANALYZE bookings;

-ANALYZE bookings;
+-- After running the above commands, run the EXPLAIN command again to see the impact of the indexes -- Measure query performance after adding indexes EXPLAIN SELECT * FROM bookings WHERE user_id = 1;